GLOBAL MARKETS-Global stocks slip, dollar steady as retail sales tip Fed outlook | Headlines

 Long-dated Treasury yields fell and the inversion in key parts of the yield curve deepened after the strong retail sales report boosted expectations that the Fed will continue hiking rates, and in turn is more likely to hurt economic growth.
 Goldman Sachs said it was adding another 25 basis point hike by the Fed to its 2023 outlook, and raised its forecast for the peak fed funds rate to 5.0%-5.25% - higher than the market's current pricing of a peak target rate of 4.92%.

-Shares in Europe fell, with the STOXX 600 falling 1.0% to snap a four-day winning streak.
-The auto sector was hit by a report that Germany's Mercedes Benz cut its China electric vehicle prices as sales lagged.
-It's shares fell 6.2%.
-MSCI's all-country world index fell 0.71%, just off a two-month high set on Tuesday.

-On Wall Street, the Dow Jones Industrial Average rose 0.02%, the S&P 500 lost 0.66% and the Nasdaq Composite dropped 1.35%.
-Long-dated Treasury yields fell and the inversion in key parts of the yield curve deepened after the strong retail sales report boosted expectations that the Fed will continue hiking rates, and in turn is more likely to hurt economic growth.

-Goldman Sachs said it was adding another 25 basis point hike by the Fed to its 2023 outlook, and raised its forecast for the peak fed funds rate to 5.0%-5.25% - higher than the market's current pricing of a peak target rate of 4.92%.
 Goldman said it sees risks to its forecast tilted to the upside due to the possible need for more rate hikes to keep growth below potential, inflation will likely remain too high and policymakers may have to counter any premature easing.
+Fed Governor Christopher Waller on Wednesday echoed concerns about inflation, saying it has raised wage pressures going forward in ways that could make it harder to lower the pace of price increases.

-Yields fell further on the market's benign inflation outlook.
-The yield on 10-year Treasury notes slid 10.5 basis points to 3.694%.
-The gap between yields on two- and 10-year notes , seen as a recession harbinger, deepened to -67.4 basis points.
+Yields fell further on the market's still mostly benign inflation outlook.
+The yield on 10-year Treasury notes slid 10.4 basis points to 3.695%.
+The gap between yields on two- and 10-year notes , seen as a recession harbinger, deepened to -67.8 basis points.

 "We still see the Fed on an aggressive path of raising rates to bring down inflation, which is still running way too hot," Manimbo said.
 Oil prices fell more than 1% as Russian oil shipments via the Druzhba pipeline to Hungary restarted and rising COVID-19 cases in China weighed on sentiment.